Last updated: March 2026

 If you are facing a violation of probation in Panama City, Panama City Beach or throughout Northwest Florida, early action is important.
 Waiting until a warrant is served limits options.

 The Morris Law Firm offers free consultations to discuss probation violations, bond issues, and potential defenses.
-If you or someone you care about has been arrested on a VOP — or believes a warrant may be pending — speaking with an experienced violation of probation lawyer as soon as possible can make a difference.
+If you or someone you care about has been arrested on a VOP — or believes a warrant may be pending — speaking with an experienced Florida violation of probation lawyer as soon as possible can make a difference.

 We are available 24/7.
 Call (850) 257-5680 for a free consultation.